GuilleAngulo/movie-bot/README.md

 ```

 ### The Movie Database API Credentials
 To have access to TMDb API is essencial to have an API Key in order to make use of their services.
-Is as simple as [sign up here](https://www.themoviedb.org/account/signup), copy your API Key and paste it at **'services/moviedb-api.js'** at the two functions:
+Is as simple as [sign up here](https://www.themoviedb.org/account/signup), copy your API Key and paste it at **'services/moviedb-api.js'** at the two functions params:
 ```
-api_key:YOUR_API_KEY
+{ api_key:YOUR_API_KEY ...
 ```